2019 Update: We’ve taken a look at the newest products available to give you an up to date rundown of the best car jacks out there.

 In terms of shape, you have scissor jacks, trolley jacks and jack stands, as well as some highly specified other variants out there.

 Finally, when it comes to strength, you’ll need to keep an eye out for weight limits, as a jack capable of lifting a small car may not be able to handle a bus, truck or even a larger SUV.
+A jack breaking while you’re under the vehicle can lead to serious injury or death.

 Quality is also a major factor.
 It’s one thing that the product has a particular weight limit written on it, but you need to be sure the jack is actually well made and sturdy, not to mention tough and capable of serving its purpose for a long time.
 It depends on how low set your car is, but a jack breaking while you’re below it can be fatal, which is why sub-par quality just won’t do.